varvarigos/GenLLM-chem-predictor/README.md

 markdown
 # GNN–LLM for Molecular Descriptor Prediction

-This repository implements a hybrid architecture that combines Graph Neural Networks (GNNs) with a pretrained Large Language Model (LLM) to generate molecular property descriptors from graph-structured molecular data.
+This repository implements a hybrid architecture that combines Graph Neural Networks (GNNs) with a Large Language Model (LLM) to generate molecular property descriptors from graph-structured molecular data.
 It supports both training and inference, as well as a simple UI for guided predictions.

 ## 🔧 Setup